Inclusivity Banner Image

 Service Animals

-To be inclusive of all personal workout attire preferences, University Recreation & Chinook encourages patrons to wear whatever attire honors their workout experience and still meets facility/activity standards for safety and hygiene.
+To accommodate all personal workout attire preferences, University Recreation & Chinook encourages patrons to wear whatever attire honors their workout experience and still meets facility/activity safety and hygiene standards

 Inclusion Training for Staff

-Diversity and Inclusion are a priority at University Recreation & the Chinook.
-Throughout the year we offer required and optional training opportunities to equip our staff with the tools to ensure a welcoming a space for all.
+Diversity and Inclusion are priorities at University Recreation and the Chinook.
+Throughout the year, we offer required and optional training opportunities to equip our staff with the tools to ensure a welcoming space for all.

-- Competitive sports: In addition to required diversity training, Competitive Sports staff undergo training specific to bias in sport, importance of Open Leagues, and effectively working with international students.
+• Competitive sports: In addition to required diversity training, Competitive Sports staff undergo training specific to bias in sport,the importance of Open Leagues, and effectively working with international students.

 Optional Training: